AndrewShanahan/PFDA_Assignment/README.md

 * price (object)
 * review_scores_rating (float)

+Please note that as the project has evolved I have decided to ustilise some other variables, for example; plotting graphs and charts and data synthesis.

 The references section below may be of use to users in order to help with understanding of project.